andrew-busbee/planning-poker/README.md

 mkdir -p /path/to/data
 sudo chown -R 1000:1000 /path/to/data
 ```
 2. Create a docker-compose.yml with the following content (replace /path/to/data with what you set above).
-The [sample docker-compose.yml](https://github.com/andrew-busbee/planning-poker/blob/main/docker-compose.yml) file also has an optional healthcheck as well
+The [sample docker-compose.yml](https://github.com/andrew-busbee/planning-poker/blob/main/docker-compose.yml) file also has an optional healthcheck.
 ```yml
 services:
   planning-poker: